Izabela88/walkers-website/README.md

     - **Walkeruser**

-      - The default User model is replaced by custom AbstractUser because:
+      - The Django default User model is replaced by the custom AbstractUser because:
-        - During authentication, application using an email address for uniquely identify.
+        - During authentication, the application uses an email address to identify uniquely.
         - The model has been extended with additional custom columns: 'is_petsitter', 'avatar', 'phone_number'.
       - Information from the User Model is used to create the UserProfile upon signing up.

     - **AddressDetails model**

       - Stores site users' detailed address information.
-      - Address using one-to-one relationship with the user model.
+      - Address using a one-to-one relationship with the user model.
-      - This model is used to generate address form in user profile.
+      - This model is used to generate an address form in the user profile.

     - **ServiceDetails model**

-      - Stores all service details (dog size, amount for services) which pet sitter can offer.
+      - Stores all service details (dog size, amount for provide services) which pet sitter can offer.
-      - This model is used to generate pet sitter profile form in the user profile.
+      - This model is used to generate a pet sitter profile form in the user profile.

     - **ServiceTypes model**

       - Stores detailed information about services types which are :
-        - walking in the neighborhood.
+        - walking in the neighbourhood.
         - boarding ate the pet sitter home.
-        - day care at the client home.
+        - daycare at the client's home.
       - Related one-to-many with service details model.

     - **PetsitterDetails model**

-      - Stores pet sitter description about him/herself.
+      - Stores pet sitter description about themselves.
-      - Used to generate 'about description' in the pet sitter profile.
+      - Used to generate 'About' in the pet sitter profile.
-      - Related one-to-one with user model.
+      - Related one-to-one with the user model.

     - **Petsitterreview model**

-      - Stores review details about the pet sitters such as stars rating and description.
+      - Stores review details about the pet sitters such as stars rating and review description.
-      - Related to user model to verify wether the user is leaving a review for the pet sitter.
+      - Related to the user model to verify whether the user is leaving a review for the pet sitter.
-      - Related to pet sitter profile to easily retrieved information to be displayed in reviews.
+      - Related to pet sitter profile to easily retrieve information displayed in reviews.
       - Reviews cannot be displayed and visible until approved by the admin.

     - **Newsletteruser model**
       - Stores users subscribed to the newsletter.
       - Connected via webhook with "Mailchimp" service.
-      - If the user resigns from receiving the newsletter, "Mailchimp" creates request to the webhook and the endpoint is changing subscription status in database.
+      - If the user resigns from receiving the newsletter, "Mailchimp" creates a request to the webhook, and the endpoint changes subscription status in the database.

 - ### **Skeleton**